 - The language of a document may not be able to be programmatically determined (3.1.1 Language of Page).
 Some pdf forms may not provide error identification or labels or instructions when content requires user input.
 (3.3.1 Error Identification, 3.3.2 Labels or Instructions, 3.3.3 Error Suggestion).
 As the document styles, colours and formatting are pre-set they also may not meet WCAG 2.1 success criterion 1.4 (Distinguishable).

 Due to the vast number of documents on the website, to amend every document would be a disproportionate burden so we are unable to rectify this problem completely.
-We are working to replace or improve the accessiblity of commonly used documents where possible.
+We are working to replace or improve the accessibility of commonly used documents where possible.
 Read our disproportionate burden assessment.

 Content that's not within the scope of the accessibility regulations